Creative Philanthropy: Redesigning SINAG Foundation

 Version 1: Sun, Pen, Canvas (Chosen)

-The first concept combines three symbols into one iconic mark: sun rays represent the dawn of new opportunities, the pen tip symbolizes the power of ideas, and the canvas represents the limitless potential of the human spirit.
-The imagery of a road stretching toward a celestial sun symbolizes the pursuit of a radiant future.
+The first concept joins three symbols into one mark.
+Sun rays stand for the dawn of new chances.
+The pen tip stands for the power of ideas.
+The canvas stands for the open potential of the human spirit.
+A road reaches toward a bright sun.
+That image shows the pursuit of a radiant future.

 Version 2: Sun, Compass, House

-The second concept reflects a world where everyone has a home, a direction, and the opportunity to thrive.
-The compass points (NSEW) represent guidance, and the house at the center symbolizes the foundation’s family-like relationship with its scholars — they come to the founder’s home, eat together, and spend time as a real family.
+The second concept pictures a world where everyone belongs.
+In it, each person has a home, a direction, and a chance to thrive.
+The compass points (NSEW) stand for guidance.
+The house in the center stands for family.
+The foundation treats its scholars like family.
+They come to the founder's home, eat together, and spend real time as one.

 Version 3: Intertwined S + F with Infinity Torch

-The third concept symbolizes the foundation’s mission to illuminate the path to a brighter future.
-The intertwined letters S and F with an infinity torch represent an unwavering commitment to guiding and inspiring others.
+The third concept lights the path to a brighter future.
+The letters S and F twine together with an infinity torch.
+Together they stand for a steady promise.
+That promise is to guide and inspire others.

 Why Version 1 Won

-A logo’s goal is not to communicate, but to be the face of the company.
-It needs to be appropriate, distinct and memorable, and simple.
+A logo's job is not to communicate.
+Its job is to be the face of the company.
+It must feel right for the brand.
+It must be distinct and easy to remember.
+And it must be simple.

 The Result

-SINAG Foundation now carries an identity that captures both the warmth of its mission and the creativity of its approach.
-The sun-pen-canvas mark works beautifully at every scale — from a volunteer’s cap in the field to a billboard in the city center — and the "Creative Philanthropy" positioning gives donors a clear, memorable understanding of what makes this foundation unique.
+SINAG Foundation now has an identity that fits.
+It holds the warmth of the mission.
+It also shows the creativity of the approach.
+The sun-pen-canvas mark works at every size.
+It looks great on a volunteer's cap in the field.
+It looks just as good on a billboard downtown.
+The "Creative Philanthropy" idea gives donors a clear hook.
+They quickly grasp what makes this foundation different.